MinIsMin/SkidCheck-2.0/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 How to use:
-Download the Zip > Extract to the server's addons folder and restart.
+Download the Zip > Extract to the server's /addons folder and restart.

 Nothing is needed to configure or set up (Unless you want to).

-By default, for any IDs in the database, this addon will do a warning message & sound in the chat when those players spawn in the server.
+By default, for any IDs in the database, this addon will do a warning message & sound in the chat if those players spawn in the server.
 It will also download the latest DB from GitHub on map change, and then every 6 hours.

-It can not *detect* cheaters, nor can it punish anyone it finds.
-(Unless you hook it) It can only do the following:
+It can not *detect* new cheaters, nor can it punish anyone it finds.
+(Unless hooked) It can only do the following:

-CVars (Add to your server.cfg if you want to change default options): sk_kick  0/1  --Prevent players on the naughty list from joining.
+CVars (Add to your server.cfg if you want to change default options): sk_kick  0/1  --Prevent players on this database from joining at all.
 0 by default

 sk_omit  1/0  --Send SK message to everyone BUT the known cheater